 6. Wildcard: (*)

-When you use the asterisk (*) on a Google search, it acts as a wildcard and will return results for any word that matches the part of the word that comes before or after the asterisk.
+Asterisk (*) acts as a wildcard and returns results for any word that matches the part of the word that comes before or after the asterisk.
 Google uses an asterisk (*) as the wildcard character and for proximity searches.
 The wildcard searches for variations in words and can replace a whole word for proximity searches.

 Try the following examples: